publications

 If a rational, commonly used set of criteria for the anonymisation of data can be found, it can be used to exempt such data from the obligations of data protection legislation, as anonymised data can no longer be linked to any individual person.

-It may also be possible to use the data network to fulfil the obligation to provide information laid down in the Act and to report data security breaches, as long as the relevant obligations have been included in the Constitutive Agreement of the rulebook.
-For example, it may be agreed that data subjects may submit requests for information to any party in the network or to the most visible party from the perspective of the data subjects, which forwards it to the correct controller, or that information is centrally provided by one party of the network on behalf of all parties.
+It may also be possible to use the data space to fulfil the obligation to provide information laid down in the GDPR and to report data security breaches, as long as the relevant obligations have been included in the constitutive agreement of the rulebook.
+For example, it may be agreed that data subjects may submit requests for information to any party in the data space or to the most visible party from the perspective of the data subjects, which forwards it to the correct controller, or that information is centrally provided by one party of the data space on behalf of all parties.
 However, it should be noted that such an arrangement must not undermine the rights of data subjects and that they always have the right to deal with the correct controller.

-When all the items covered by data security in accordance with the rulebook have been prioritised and specified, the objectives of data security must be defined and the management methods by which they can be achieved must be reviewed.
-We will return to how the management methods are defined in further detail below.
+Once all data security items outlined in the rulebook have been prioritised and specified, the objectives for data security must be defined, along with the management methods to achieve them.

-The Founding Members must define the objectives of the entire Data Network with regard to data security, and individual parties must define their own objectives with regard to the Data Network.
-Depending on the type of data being shared and the sector in which the parties operate, it may be necessary to apply special legislation, the requirements of which must be taken into account.
-In total, such special provisions can be found in hundreds of sector-specific regulations.
+The founding members must define the objectives of the entire data space with regard to data security, and individual parties must define their own objectives with regard to the data space.
+Depending on the type of data shared and the sector of operation, compliance with relevant special legislation may be required.
 For example, in Finland, the Act on the Electronic Processing of Client Data in Healthcare and Social Welfare contains more detailed provisions on the processing of customers’ personal data.

-It is important to take into account all different means of data security management to ensure that the Data Network can reach a sufficient level of data security.
-Multiple layers of control should be created around the object being protected to achieve multi-layer protection.
+It is important to consider all different means of data security management to ensure that the data space can reach a sufficient level of data security.
+Employing multiple layers of control, known as multi-layer protection, creates a robust defense around the assets being safeguarded.

-It should be emphasised that, at this stage, the various data security management methods available are just being explored in general.
-It is advisable for the Data Network and the organisations involved to select the management methods best suited for their specific circumstances only after carrying out the security risk assessment process described below.
+At this stage, the focus should be on broadly exploring the available data security management methods.
+It is advisable for the data space and the organisations involved to select the management methods best suited for their specific circumstances only after carrying out the security risk assessment process described below.

 4.6 Overview of security threats